+We represent the interests of London’s historic environment, and those who study and care for it.
 We have a deep understanding of London’s historic environment, and the nature of heritage in this area.

 - to promote London archaeology positively within the structure of our profession

 - to ensure that the needs of London’s archaeology are fully integrated into CIfA activities